mb6ockatf/cities-and-numbers/README.md

 # cities-and-numbers v2.0
- - Creator (developer) does not guarantee you that this program will work and anything like that.
- - This program is being shared only under the Apache 2.0 license.
- - The developer is not guilty if any harm was made using this program and so on.
+ - The developer is not guilty if any harm was made using this program.

 #### Files
  - There is the main code in the main.py file.